HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_standalone_servers/rm_portlet_theme_dev.md

 !!!note
     If you set **Use Administrator IDs stored in your LDAP user registry** to ``yes``, the WebSphere® Application Server and HCL Portal user IDs and passwords are changed to the LDAP user ID and password.
 If you do not want to change both user IDs and passwords to match the LDAP user ID and password, set this value to ``no``.
 After you configure your LDAP user registry, you can manually change the user IDs and passwords.

 1. Skip this step, if you have the most recent fix pack applied.
-To get the latest updates for the wizard, apply the most recent CF. For more information about applying the latest fix pack, visit [Apply Combined Cumulative Fix](../../../../../../deployment/install/traditional/cf_install/index.md) for more topic information.
+To get the latest updates for the wizard, apply the most recent CF. For more information about applying the latest fix pack, visit [Apply Combined Cumulative Fix](../../../../../../deployment/install/traditional/cf_install/index.md).

 2. Access the Configuration Wizard.
 Go to http://your_server:10200/hcl/wizard.